This website contains adult material and is only suitable for those 18 years or older. Click Enter only if you are at least 18 years of age.or Exit

 Vaporizer high vs smoking high?
 Do you get a different high from vaping?
-A question every marijuana smoker have asked or at least thought of, especially when smoking weed is becoming part of his or her lifestyle.
-Vaporizer high vs smoke high is better, or worse, depends how you're looking at it.
+A question every marijuana smoker has asked or at least thought of, especially when smoking weed is becoming part of his or her lifestyle.
+Depending on how you look at it, a vaporizer high may be better or worse than a smoking high.

 Would it be cheaper in the long run to use a vaporizer to smoke your pot?

 To be able to answer this question, we have to compare apples to apples.
-If you keep your consumption habit steady and using one of the good quality and efficient vaporizers (The Mighty, The Crafty, or one of the Arizers or DynaVaps), yes, it will be cheaper in the long run.
-Most people whom exclusively vape herbs have seen a drastic decrease in their herb consumption.
+If you keep your consumption habit steady and use/by using a high-quality and efficient vaporizer (The Mighty, The Crafty, or one of the Arizers or DynaVaps), yes, it will be cheaper in the long run.
+Most people who exclusively vape herbs have seen a drastic decrease in their herb consumption.

-One of the problems some vaperents run into, they get super into it, and get caught collecting different vaporizers, and in that case the acquisition of additional vapes wipes out any monetary benefit.
-So, if you have a vaporizer you're content with and does the job fine, stick with it.
+However, one of the problems some Vaperents run into is that they get super into it, and get caught collecting different vaporizers.
+In that case, you will actually lose money by buying additional vapes.
+So, if you have a vaporizer that/which you're content with and does the job fine, stick with it.
 Don't upgrade till you feel the need for it.

 To be able to use it properly and efficiently, saving your AVB is only one of the tips that you need to be aware of when you get your first vaporizer.
-This an article that you'd be interested to check: How to Use a Dry Herb Vaporizer - Tips and tricks for Beginners.
+This an article that you might be interested in in checking out: How to Use a Dry Herb Vaporizer - Tips and tricks for Beginners.

-Let me start explaining why the difference in the type of high.
-Most of us started smoking weed the old fashion way (joints, bong, pipes, etc.), we know what to expect when we smoke weed, which's not only burns off your weed, but also burns off your cannabinoids, even before you can get to them.
-Vaping your bud, however, feels different, and any change might be perceived as "not getting as high."
+Let me start by explaining the difference in the type of high/between the two types of high.
+Most of us started smoking weed the old-fashioned way (joints, bong, pipes, etc.).
+We know what to expect when we smoke weed, which not only burns off your weed but also your cannabinoids, before you can even get to them.
+Vaping your bud instead of smoking it, however, feels different, and any change might be perceived as "not getting as high."

 Related article: Marijuana Effects: THC and CBD, and the Entourage Effect!

-Inhaling those toxins along with the THC and CBD will give you different high versus inhaling only the cannabinoids.
-Rolling a spliff for instance, mixing tobacco with weed also gives a different high, which I do enjoy every now and then, but I also try to avoid.
+Inhaling those toxins along with the THC and CBD will give you a different high versus inhaling only the cannabinoids.
+For instance, rolling a spliff by mixing tobacco with weed also gives a different high, something which I do enjoy every now and then but also try to avoid.
 Those toxic components can be very harmful for your lungs and your body in general.

-Fortunately, there is a way to "smoke" pot, at the same time avoid combustion toxins.
-It's simply by exposing your bud to the right amount of heat for the THC, CBD and other cannabinoids to be released without burning the herb itself.
-This process called vaporizing.
+Fortunately, there is a way to "smoke" pot while avoiding combustion toxins at the same time.
+You simply expose your bud to the right amount of heat so that cannabinoids such as THC and CBD can be released without burning the herb itself.
+This process is called vaporizing.

 A bong vs vape high?
 When it comes to the "type of high," a vaporizer can provide subtly different psychoactive effects.
-You might not like it at the beginning because simply you're used to inhale all these harmful toxins that only activate when there is combustion.
-Having said that, many first timers come to a party expecting an instant euphoric head-rush they associate with smoking cannabis, but unfortunately this is a misnomer, and it leads to the false myth that "vapes don't get you high."
+You might not like it at the beginning because you're simply used to inhaling all these harmful toxins that only activate when there is/due to combustion.
+Having said that, many first timers come to a party expecting the instant euphoric head-rush they associate with smoking cannabis, but unfortunately this is a misnomer.
+This has led to the creation of he false myth that "vapes don't get you high."

-Here is how I see it; vaping vs smoking weed like eating deep fried chicken vs grilled chicken.
-Grilled is better for you, and it tastes as good, but because you're used to eating deep fried chicken, you may not like the grilled at the beginning.
-However, once you get used to the grilled, deep fried will sound/taste gross.
+Here is/Here’s how I see it: vaping vs smoking weed can be compared to eating deep fried chicken vs grilled chicken.
+Grilled chicken is better for you and tastes as good, but because you're used to eating deep-fried chicken, you may not like it grilled at the beginning.
+However, once you get used to grilled chicken, the deep-fried version will taste gross.

-We will talk later in the article about how you can get over craving the smoking high and start appreciating the vaping high.
-Keep reading please.
+Later on in the article, we will talk about how you can get over craving the smoking high and start appreciating the vaping high.
+Don’t stop reading.

-Every dry herb has its own threshold boiling point, but in simple words, the higher the temperature the more toxins could be released.
-A study by Taylor and Francis Ltd shows 230 C (446 F) is the optimal temperature to release the most of THC and other cannabinoids, however, it will also burn other part of the herb and that may release more "byproducts" which can be harmful to our health over time (see the graph below from that same study).
+Every dry herb has its own boiling point threshold–this is important because the higher the temperature, the more toxins are released.
+A study by Taylor and Francis Ltd shows that 230 °C (446 F) is the optimal temperature to release most of THC and other cannabinoids, however, it will also burn other parts of the herb, releasing more "by-products", which can be harmful to our health over time (see the graph below from that same study).

-Vaping weed does have a scent, but it smells different than smoking it.
-Most people can't really associate the vaping smell with weed if they haven't smelled it before or haven't been around it.
-I've had some folks say it smells like roast beef, popcorn, and some other irreverent weird stuff.
-Generally, it definitely smells like something out of the ordinary.
-On the upside, It dissipates fairly quickly as well.
+Vaping weed does have a scent, but it smells different than when you’d smoke it.
+Most people can't really associate the vaping smell with weed if they haven't smelled it before or have never been around it.
+I've had some folks say it smells like roast beef, popcorn, and some other irreverent, weird stuff.
+Admittedly, it generally smells like something out of the ordinary.
+On the upside, it dissipates fairly quickly as well.

-But don't be too cocky when you vaping weed especially around or close to people who disapprove of it.
-Pair it with an open window and a candle, then it's really hard to pick up on it unless you stand directly where you are vaporizing.
+But don't be too cocky when you vape weed, especially around or close to people who disapprove of it.
+Do it when you have access to an open window and a candle, then it's really hard to pick up on it unless you stand directly where you are vaping.

-Dry herb vaporizers produce a cleaner and more subtle high which is way better for your body, the transition from smoking weed the traditional ways to vaporizing it, however, can take time, especially if you were a heavy smoker.
+Dry herb vaporizers produce a cleaner and more subtle high which is way better for your body.
+The transition from smoking weed the traditional way to vaporizing it, however, can take time, especially if you were a heavy smoker.
 When I started using my first dry herb vaporizer two years ago (my first was the first Firefly Vaporizer), I didn't like it.
-It sat aside in my drawer for few months till I decided to give it another try.
+It sat aside in my drawer for a few months till I decided to give it another try.
 Now, it never leaves my pocket

 Related article: Wax vs. Dry Herb Vaporizers: What’s better?

-It can be hard to detect the high at first (5-10 minutes after the first hit), you might not get the satisfying feel you're looking for at first because your body is so accustomed to the toxic mix of smoking the herbs.
+It can be hard to detect the high at first (5-10 minutes after the first hit).
+You might not get the satisfying feel you're looking for/craving at first because your body is so accustomed to the toxic mix you inhale when smoking the herbs.

 HERE IS WHAT YOU NEED TO DO, ease yourself into it and DON'T GIVE UP too quickly.
-It needs some time to get the hang of it.
+You need some time to get the hang of it.
 Give it 2 or 3 weeks of solid dedication; stop smoking and start vaping exclusively.
 Let your body adapt - if you're not feeling it, reload the vape and keep going.

-If you make a 100% switch-over to vaporizer for several weeks, try smoking a joint again afterwords and see how it feels, the difference is surreal.
+If you succeed in making a 100% switch-over to vaporizers after several weeks, try smoking a joint again afterwards and see how it feels.The difference is surreal.

 Important note: Always make sure to save your ABV (Already Been Vaped).

-Since I started using a dry herb vaporizer, I noticed the too many cons to smoking.
-When I smoke, for instance, physical discomfort is enhanced.
-On the other hand, vaping lacks of the physical part of being high (which can be adjusted through experimenting with the vaping temperature).
-This was a bit of a disappointment when I started, but after becoming more familiar with the sensation, I stopped bothering me.
+Since I started using a dry herb vaporizer, I noticed the excessive cons attached to smoking.
+When I smoke, for instance, I can feel myself getting physically uncomfortable.
+On the other hand, vaping lacks the physical part of being/getting high (which can be adjusted through experimenting with the vaping temperature).
+This was a bit of a disappointment when I started, but it stopped bothering me after becoming more familiar with the sensation.

-There is clearly ups and downs of either methods, but I believe the ups of vaping totally trump the downs.
-Vaporizers are the new technology of consumption and are becoming increasingly popular with health conscious consumers concerned with the benefits of the medicine without the drawbacks and potential harm of smoking.
-Start saving, and get a high end one, you won't regret it.
+There are clearly ups and downs to either method, but I believe the advantages of vaping totally trump its disadvantages.
+Vaporizers are the new technology of consumption and are becoming increasingly popular with health-conscious consumers concerned with the benefits of the medicine without the drawbacks and potential dangers of smoking.
+Start saving up and get a high-end one, you won't regret it.